Wassasin/portfolio/about.md

 * 2010, 2011, 2013 Studentassistant for the course Processen at the Radboud University
 * 2010, 2011 Studentassistant for the course Processoren at the Radboud University
 * 2007-2011 Programmer at Adecon

+For a list of my current and past projects, see the [projects](projects.html) page.

 # Skills